 A timeshare foreclosure can have a significant impact on your credit.
 Not only will your credit score likely decrease, but foreclosures can stay on your credit report for up to seven years.
 This credit status makes it difficult to qualify for a future mortgage or any other form of credit without high-interest rates.

 If you want to get out of your timeshare agreement without damaging your credit score, the last thing you want to do is stop paying for it.
 Getting collection agencies involved in your agreement is a quick way to damage your credit score.
-So, you'll want to avoid abandoning the property unless otherwise advised by timeshare experts.

 Instead, you will need to find a legal way to get rid of your timeshare without having your credit suffer.
 We've outlined several great options below.